A Quick Guide on How to Get to Munich [2026] + Travel Tips

 Munich has a great number of attractions, both historical and modern, both man-made and natural.
 Numerous cultural monuments of different times have been preserved here; new modern complexes and museums have been built, as well as gardens, parks and one of the largest zoos in Europe.

-Marienplatz square, Cathedral and Town Halls
+Marienplatz square, Cathedral and Town Hall

 Marienplatz, or Mary’s Square, is the central square of Munich.
 It is a monument of St. Mary at the center of the square.
 The square is surrounded with the fascinating medieval buildings such as Old Town Hall and New Town Hall.
 The Old Town Hall dates back to the 15th century, and although it was partially destroyed during the Second World War, it was reconstructed and preserved in the Gothic style.
 Today, the building is a Toy Museum, where you can see a collection of toy trains, cars, airplanes, bears, dolls, Barbie dolls and robots.
 I found out detailed information for visiting the museum:

-- The Toy Museum is open daily from 10 am to 5.30 pm
+• Toy Museum is open daily from 10 am to 5.30 pm

 The New Town Hall was constructed in the 19th century, and it is made in the neo-Gothic style.
 There is an observation deck in the tower of the New Town Hall, which offers a romantic view of Marienplatz and the surrounding areas.
 In addition, the building is decorated with a gigantic clock, which presents scenes from the history of Bavaria with various puppet figures.
 To see it with your own eyes, it is enough to be on Marienplatz at 11.12 or 17 o’clock in the afternoon.
 There is some useful information for visiting that I discovered:

-- The Town Hall observation deck is open daily from 10 am to 8 pm
+• The Town Hall observation deck is open daily from 10 am to 8 pm

-- The entrance ticket costs 6,5 euros.
+• The entrance ticket costs 6.5 euros.
 It can be bought either at the ticket office or online in advance

 There are two outstanding churches near Marienplatz called Peterskirche and Frauenkirche.
 Peterskirche is considered to be the oldest church in Munich, its construction dates back to the 12th century.
 The architectural style of Peterskirche is a mixture of Gothic and Baroque, since part of it was completed already in the 18th and 19th centuries.
 The church is crowned with a 91-meter tower.
 You can climb at the top, if desired.

-- The tower of Peterskirche is open daily from 9 am to 7.30 pm during the summer time and from 9 am to 6.30 pm during the winter time
+• Tower of Peterskirche is open daily from 9 am to 7.30 pm during the summer time and from 9 am to 6.30 pm during the winter time

-- The entrance fee is 5 euros
+• The entrance fee is 5 euros

-- The tower of Frauenkirche is open daily from 10 am to 5 pm (Monday-Saturday) and from 11.30 am to 5 pm (Sunday)
+• Tower of Frauenkirche is open daily from 10 am to 5 pm (Monday-Saturday) and from 11.30 am to 5 pm (Sunday)

-- The entrance ticket costs 7,5 euros for adults and 5,50 euros for children; the family ticket costs 21 euros
+• The entrance ticket costs 7.5 euros for adults and 5.50 euros for children; the family ticket costs 21 euros

 A few more notable cathedrals have been preserved in Munich, including the Theatinerkirche collegiate church and the late Baroque Azamkirche church.
 Both of them are famous not only for their unusual facades, but also for their interior decoration.
 Here you can find stucco, paintings, frescoes, marble figures and statues of saints.
 It is definitely worth visiting too.

-Nymphenburg Palace and Munich Residence
+Nymphenburg Palace

 Nymphenburg was once the palace of the Bavarian dukes; now it is a museum and is open for visitors.
 It is made in the Baroque style with elements of Rococo and looks surprisingly similar to the French Versailles.
 The construction of the palace dates back to the middle of the 17th century, when Versailles gained incredible popularity in Europe.
 Nymphenburg is definitely worth visiting not only from the outside, but also from the inside.
-The halls of the palace are simply amazing with their luxury and design.
-There are several huge ballrooms, apartments of the dukes, rooms made in oriental style, portrait galleries and even an exhibition of ducal carriages.
-Nymphenburg is surrounded with beautiful gardens where you can find a pond, fountains and canals.
-I did some research to collect practical information for visiting and here it is:

-- Nymphenburg palace is open from 9 am to 6 pm (April – October) and from 10 am to 4 pm (November – March)
+• Nymphenburg palace is open from 9 am to 6 pm (April – October) and from 10 am to 4 pm (November – March)

-- The entrance ticket (Nymphenburg palace + exhibition of ducal carriages + garden buildings) is 15 euros; the entrance ticket (Nymphenburg palace only) is 8 euros
+• The entrance ticket (Nymphenburg palace + exhibition of ducal carriages + garden buildings) is 15 euros; the entrance ticket (Nymphenburg palace only) is 8 euros.

 The Munich Residence is also a well-known architectural sight in the city.
 Here, for example, is the treasury of Wittelsbaresting collections.
 In total, more than 130 halls and rooms are open for visitors; each of them keeps the history of the palace.
 The residence is located near Marienplatz and is open daily.
 After some research, I discovered the followich dynasty has been preserved.
 You also can see here the rooms dedicated to rare antiques, porcelain and other inteng practical information:

-- Munich Residence is open from 9 am to 6 pm (April-October) and from 10 am to 5 pm (November-March)
+• Munich Residence is open from 9 am to 6 pm (April-October) and from 10 am to 5 pm (November-March)

-Museums in Munich
+Art and Natural Museums in Munich

-- The Old Pinakothek museum is open daily from 10 am to 6 pm (closed on Mondays); the admission fee is 7 euros;
+• Old Pinakothek museum is open daily from 10 am to 6 pm (closed on Mondays); the admission fee is 7 euros;

-- The New Pinakothek is temporarily closed due to restoration works;
+• New Pinakothek is temporarily closed due to restoration works;

-- The Glyptothek is daily from 10 am to 5 pm (closed on Mondays).
+• Glyptothek is daily from 10 am to 5 pm (closed on Mondays).
 On Thursday it is open until 8 pm.
 The admission fee is 6 euros.

 If you are more interested in the achievements of science and technology, then it makes sense to visit the German Museum, which exhibits collections dedicated to the achievements of mankind in the natural sciences.
 Rare car models, model aircraft and even a submarine, as well as a planetarium, an exhibition of robotics and much more can be found in this museum.

-- The German museum is open daily from 9 am to 5 pm
+• The German museum is open daily from 9 am to 5 pm

-- The admission fee is 15 euros.
+• The admission fee is 15 euros.
 If needed, you also can purchase a family ticket which costs 31 euros.

 Of course, Munich is known throughout the world among car enthusiasts as the home of the BMW Museum.
 Here you can see both the very first retro models and modern technological achievements.
 The museum has a futuristic design and attracts a lot of tourists from all over the world.

-- The BMW museum is open from 10 am to 6 pm (closed on Mondays)
+• BMW museum is open from 10 am to 6 pm (closed on Mondays)

-- The entrance ticket costs 10 euros.
+• The entrance ticket costs 10 euros.
 If needed, you also can purchase a family ticket, which costs 24 euros

 English Park, Munich Botanical Garden and Hellabrunn Zoo